0P7-0U7/INTERCEPTOR/README.md

 </p>

 ## Ethical License (CNPL v4)
-LEADER is released under the **Cooperative Non-Violent Public License**.
+INTERCEPTOR is released under the **Cooperative Non-Violent Public License**.

 This means you are free to use it for art, education, and civilian research.
 However:
 - **NO Military Use:** Use by military organizations or for weapons development is strictly prohibited.